MaseeWardak/smart-bluetooth-rover/README.md

 ## Challenges and Solutions
 1. **Steering Mechanism Failures**:
-   - **Issue**: Initial designs (wire coating, chassis holes) lacked stability for Ackerman steering.
+   - **Problem**: Initial designs (wire coating, chassis holes) lacked stability for steering.
    - **Solution**: Built a standalone mechanism with plywood and rods, using a servo-driven bent needle for precise wheel linkage, screwed to the chassis.
 2. **Battery Overheating and Weight**:
-   - **Issue**: 9V batteries overheated; 25C LiPo was heavy and caused motor pin failure.
+   - **Problem**: 9V batteries overheated; 25C LiPo was heavy and caused motor pin failure.
    - **Solution**: Adopted two 18650 batteries for lightweight, rechargeable power, with PPTC fuses and PWM to manage current.
 3. **Bluetooth Control**:
-   - **Issue**: Mobile app supports one command at a time, making movement and steering impossible at the same time.
+   - **Problem**: Mobile app supports one command at a time, making movement and steering impossible at the same time.
    - **Solution**: Updated Arduino code to work using a toggle based system, with a debounce delay timer that stops repeated commands to avoid jittering.
 4. **High Motor Speed Control**:
-   - **Issue**: 25,000 RPM motors caused instability at full power.
+   - **Problem**: 25,000 RPM motors caused instability at full power.
    - **Solution**: Used PWM via L298N to regulate speed and protect components.

 ## Media